-As of 4th January 2021, and in line with the latest Government lockdown restrictions, Hale Barns Tennis Club is now closed until further notice.
-Please do not enter the premises without the express permission of the Club Chair or Honorary Secretary (see Contacts).
+In line with the Government's stated roadmap out of lockdown, outdoor sports facilities such as tennis and basketball courts will be allowed to reopen from 29th March 2021.
+Please do not enter the premises before this date without the express permission of the Club Chair or Honorary Secretary (see Contacts).
 Your cooperation is much appreciated.

 It must be about 25 years ago now that a friend and I found ourselves cycling around the Bowdon, Hale and Hale Barns area one hot and sticky Sunday afternoon.
 We were on a mission to explore all the tennis clubs in the vicinity with the intention of joining one before heading off for a well-earned pint.